12 Top-Rated Ski Resorts in Michigan, 2022

 9. Caberfae Peaks

-Spread out over 200 skiable acres, Caberfae Peaks features 34 named ski runs and 485 feet of elevation drop.
+Caberfae Peaks is spread out over 200 skiable acres and features 34 named ski runs and 485 feet of elevation drop.

 At the base of the mountain, The Mackenzie Lodge features 39 slope-side rooms.
 The lodge also features a large outdoor heated pool and hot tub.
 Stay-and-Ski special packages at Caberfae Peaks are perfect for an affordable family getaway.